Current Vacancies

 The Whitechapel Centre offers a supportive, friendly work environment, good pension scheme and staff benefits.
 All posts are subject to an Enhanced level check by the Disclosure & Barring Service (DBS).
 Committed to addressing discrimination and promoting equality and diversity in the provision of services and employment. |

-Post: Activity Worker
+Post: Assertive Outreach Worker

-Grade: National Joint Council (NJC) SCP 11-17 (£14,543 - £16,032pa) Hours: Part time, 20 hours per week Location: Aigburth, Liverpool Working closely with our Meaningful Engagement Pathway service for people experiencing multiple disadvantage and social exclusion, our New Beginnings service offers targeted learning and development opportunities which help people improve their wellbeing and self-esteem and achieve their personal goals.
-Based primarily at our Harm Reduction Service in Aigburth, you will work closely with Support and Treatment Workers to deliver and broker learning and development activities which help people connect with the wider community and make the transition out of homelessness services.
-Well-organised and with the energy and commitment to make a real difference, you will have a keen understanding of the needs of people experiencing multiple disadvantage and social exclusion in relation to learning and enablement activities along with practical experience of designing and delivering group learning sessions.
+Grade: SCP 11-17 (£27,269 - £30,060) Hours: Full time, 37.5 hours per week (we are happy to consider applications from people seeking part time hours) Location: Liverpool Our small team of Progression Coaches support and enrich our Pathways service for people with multiple and complex needs by offering targeted learning and development opportunities which help people improve their wellbeing and self-esteem and achieve their personal goals.
+Carrying a small caseload, you will work closely with Support and Treatment Workers to deliver and broker learning and development activities and support services which help people connect with the wider community and make the transition out of homelessness services.
+Well-organised, and with the energy and commitment to make a real difference, you will have a keen understanding of the needs of people with complex needs in relation to learning and enablement activities along with practical experience of designing and delivering group learning sessions.
 We are particularly interested to receive applications from people with lived experience of homelessness and/or substance misuse.
-Due to the nature of the role, you will need to have the flexibility to work at weekends and outside of normal office hours by arrangement.
-Car use will be desirable.
+As this is a 7 day service, you will need to have the flexibility to work at weekends and outside of normal office hours by arrangement.
+Funding for this service is to 31 March 2026 in the first instance however continuation funding will be sought.
 There is no formal close date for this vacancy.
 We are advertising via a range of channels and reserve the right to review applications each Friday and close the vacancy as soon as our shortlisting requirements are met. |

 Post : Housing Advice & Assessment Hub Manager (Housing & Homelessness Services)